 To the extent E-Tags are required by transmission provider(s), Power Services shall create all E-Tags necessary for delivery of energy to «Customer Name»’s Total Retail Load.

-End Option 1 TSS-Full
+End Option 1

-Option 2: Include the following for customers purchasing Transmission Scheduling Service-Partial (TSS-Partial)
+Option 2: Include the following for customers purchasing TSS-Partial

-5. E-TAGS(05/21/19 Version)
+5. E-TAGS

-To the extent E-Tags are required by transmission provider(s), Power Services shall create all E-Tags necessary for delivery of federal energy to «Customer Name»’s Total Retail Load. «Customer Name» shall create all E-Tags necessary for delivery of its Dedicated Resources to «Customer Name»’s Total Retail Load and shall include BPA on all such E-Tags consistent with section 4.1.1 above.
+To the extent E-Tags are required by transmission provider(s), Power Services shall create all E-Tags necessary for delivery of BPA supplies power to «Customer Name»’s Total Retail Load. «Customer Name» shall create all E-Tags necessary for delivery of its Dedicated Resources and Consumer-Owned Resources serving On-Site Consumer Load to «Customer Name»’s Total Retail Load and shall include BPA on all such E-Tags consistent with section 4.1.1 above.

-End Option 2 TSS-Partial
+End Option 2

 6. GENERATION IMBALANCE

-«Customer Name» shall be responsible for costs associated with deviations between the scheduled Dedicated Resources for an hour and the actual generation produced across such hour; provided, however, if «Customer Name» submits a delivery schedule consistent with all provisions of this exhibit and BPA receives that delivery schedule, and a generation imbalance results from a BPA scheduling error, then BPA shall accept responsibility for the generation imbalance associated with the BPA scheduling error.
+«Customer Name» shall be responsible for costs associated with deviations between the scheduled Dedicated Resources and Consumer-Owned Resources serving On-Site Consumer Load for an hour and the actual generation produced across such hour; provided, however, if «Customer Name» submits a delivery schedule consistent with all provisions of this exhibit and BPA receives that delivery schedule, and a generation imbalance results from a BPA scheduling error, then BPA shall accept responsibility for the generation imbalance associated with the BPA scheduling error.

 7. PENALTIES

-If «Customer Name» fails to submit prescheduling or real-time scheduling information to BPA as required and by the deadlines in section 4 of this exhibit, then «Customer Name» may be subject to applicable UAI charges, consistent with BPA’s applicable Wholesale Power Rate Schedules and GRSPs.
+If «Customer Name» fails to submit prescheduling or real-time scheduling information to BPA as required and by the deadlines in section 4 of this exhibit, then «Customer Name» may be subject to applicable Unauthorized Increase charges, consistent with BPA’s applicable Wholesale Power Rate Schedules and GRSPs.

 8. AFTER THE FACT